lorenzzz15/lorenzzz15/README.md

 - 👋 Hi, I’m Lorenz Pepito
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Flutter Dart
+- 🌱 I’m currently a Full Stack Developer
-- 💞️ I’m looking to collaborate on...
+- 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me message me?
 You can email me at lrnzppto@gmail.com

 <!---